ethanpang5/user-monitoring/README.md

 ## ACTION ITEMS FOR April 3rd 2022 User Monitoring PRESENTATION
 ## Are we on track to present our work by Sunday?
 YES

-To access the notebook we're using for our analysis, go to /ucs-update-algorithm/pipeline.ipynb
+To access the notebook we're using for our analysis, go to /ucs-update-algorithm/pipeline.ipynb.
+Refer to the following sections of the README as a rough timeline for deliverables this weekend.
+Move completed tasks to the Completed Tasks section.
+Message Sushant or add a suggestion if necessary.

 ### Production Tasks:
 - make sure everyone pulls. git checkout master, git pull, delete your name branch if you have one, then recreate the branch
-- [high] push the covid sources data hunt, iaa, gold standard, and schema files to evidence_eric
 - [high] un-hardcode all the cases in insert_into_table():
     - insert into ucs:
         - data validation [ignore for now]